matyax/ultimate-test/README.md

 - Create a design system using SASS or another CSS abstractions.
 - A library of UI components with Storybook.
 - End-to-end tests with Cypress.
+- Better responsivity, but it currently works nicely in small screens.

 ## Available Scripts